Women, children among 1,200 Afghan migrants jailed in Pakistan | www.lokmattimes.com

 During a press conference in Karachi, the Pakistan People's Party (PPP) leader said the 178 children "staying with their mothers in jails are not under arrest".
 "The law states that any child under the age of seven years may be allowed to stay with their mother in jail," he was quoted as saying by the Dawn.

-This response from the Pakist side comes after a picture of the jailed children behind bars went viral on social media, triggering strong responses from rights groups.
+This response from the Pakistani side comes after a picture of the jailed children behind bars went viral on social media, triggering strong responses from rights groups.

-"(The) UNHCR has globally called on states to suspend forcible returns of Afghan nationals and former habitual residents of Afghstan until such time as the security, rule of law and human rights situation in Afghstan has significantly improved," the Commission said.
+"(The) UNHCR has globally called on states to suspend forcible returns of Afghan nationals and former habitual residents of Afghanistan until such time as the security, rule of law and human rights situation in Afghanistan has significantly improved," the Commission said.

-"In this respect, UNHCR's Guidance Note on International Protection Needs of People Fleeing Afghstan underscores the importance of allowing civilians fleeing Afghstan to access safety and to ensure respect for the principle of non-refoulement at all times," it added.
+"In this respect, UNHCR's Guidance Note on International Protection Needs of People Fleeing Afghanistan underscores the importance of allowing civilians fleeing Afghanistan to access safety and to ensure respect for the principle of non-refoulement at all times," it added.

 ( With inputs from ANI )